ErlingSigurdson/Billy/README.md

 ## News

 - **14.01.2024** - Tested the sketch with ESP32-C6 SoC using [3.0.0-alpha3 version of ESP32 Arduino Core](https://github.com/espressif/arduino-esp32/milestone/4).
 Works alright.
 - **18.03.2024** - v.1.1 released.
 - **25.04.2024** - v.1.2 released.
+- **08.06.2024** - v.1.3 released: (1) added analog load control functionality, (2) thus changed project's name
+from "Billy the Relay" to just "Billy".

 # Concept
-Billy is an Arduino project written for ESP32 and ESP8266 modules (systems-on-chip, SoCs).
-Billy can control simple (ON/OFF) load like an LED or (by means of a driver) a relay.
+Billy is a sketch for Arduino framework written for ESP32 and ESP8266 modules (systems-on-chip, SoCs).
+Billy can control:
+- a digital (ON/OFF) load, like an LED or (by means of a driver) a relay;
+- an analog load, like an (again) LED of (by means of a driver) an electric motor.

+Billy does this by means of changing the output at GPIOs specified in the sketch.

 Billy itself takes commands over:
 - UART by a cable connection.
 - Wi-Fi as a local TCP server, e.g. from a classic Unix utility `netcat` (`nc`) or an Anroid app like [Serial Wi-Fi terminal](https://serial-wifi-terminal.en.softonic.com/android).